d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 \begin{center}\includegraphics[width=0.5\linewidth]{03-EDA-categorical_files/figure-latex/unnamed-chunk-4-1} \end{center}

-5. What features in the relative frequency bar plot are same as the frequency bar plot?
+5. Which features in the relative frequency bar plot are the same as the frequency bar plot?
 Which are different?

 \vspace{1in}